Updated from an article in InsideHigherEd.com

 You’ve heard it again and again.
 “My vote doesn’t matter,” students too often say.
 “Politicians are all the same.”
-“They’re all just corrupt.”
+“They’re all just corrupt, two sides of the same coin.”
 “It’s a rigged game.”
 How do we overcome this cynical resignation and encourage students to vote despite all their hesitations?

 Americans in general have low voting rates, but even more young voters stay home.
 Between uncertain job prospects, cuts to higher education, and massive student debt, it’s no wonder that so many students despair about their power to make a difference in electoral politics.
 That’s true even as they continue to volunteer in one-on-one service, or march for causes they believe in.
 In 2016 Bernie Sanders galvanized electoral participation among many.
 But after he dropped out, nearly 6 million young people (ages 18-29) who were registered didn’t vote, their numbers dwarfing the presidential margin in key states.
-In 2014 12.5 million who were registered stayed home was, and only one in five of those potentially eligible showed up at the polls.
+And that was without COVID.

-Whatever our political beliefs, the 2018 midterms will have a critical impact on America’s national direction.
-Races for Senators, Governors, and Congressional and legislative representatives could shape America’s political landscape for a decade or more.
-And if young voters do turn out, they’re more likely to continue voting the rest of their lives.
+Whatever our political beliefs, the 2020 elections will have a critical impact on America’s national direction, from the Supreme Court to the US Congress and Senate and state legislatures.
+If young voters do turn out, they’re more likely to continue voting the rest of their lives.
 But will they?
-That may depend on what the rest of us do to help them navigate the barriers.

-Practical barriers are part of the problem, like ever-more-challenging voting laws.
-Getting to the voting booth can be like fighting past five pits of alligators, and unless students are hugely motivated, many take a look and decide it just isn’t worth it.
+Practical barriers are part of the problem, like COVID-related campus closures and ever-more-challenging voting laws.
+Getting to the voting booth can be like fighting past five pits of alligators.
+Unless students are hugely motivated, many take a look and decide it just isn’t worth it.
 Barriers like ID laws and labyrthine registration procedures are real and daunting.
-Those of us who want to see students vote need to supply accurate practical information, like the state-specific voting rule summaries produced by Campus Vote Project.
+Those of us who want to see students vote need to supply accurate practical information, especially with all the disruptions.

 But the practical barriers are complemented and compounded by cynical resignation: the sense that, on some fundamental level, voting really isn’t worthwhile.
 When students say their vote doesn’t matter, and won’t make any difference they mean two things: that the impact of their single vote will be inconsequential; and that the entire electoral and political system is so fundamentally compromised as to be fruitless as a venue for change.
 If we believe in American democracy we need to remind ourselves–and them–that whatever its current problematic state, it will improve only with greater participation, not less.
 And convey that message to those whose skepticism leaves them on the sidelines.